Spin-triplet superconductivity from inter-valley Goldstone modes in magic-angle graphene: Goldstone-mediated interaction

-The coupling of the electrons to the Goldstone modes will lead to an effective attractive interaction between the electrons, similar to the attractive interaction mediated by acoustic phonons.
-Below, we will investigate the potential role of this attractive interaction for superconductivity.
-But before doing so, we first discuss the repulsive Coulomb interaction in the next section.
+The coupling to the Goldstone modes leads to an effective attractive interaction between the electrons, similar to the familiar attractive interaction in coupled electron-phonon systems.
+The interaction between electrons doped into the K-IVC insulator generated by the exchange of Goldstone modes is given by